Jameece Pinckney, Founder

 Darryl Peek is an incorporating director of The OPHELIA Foundation.
 Darryl is a dynamic IT leader, business developer, consultant, project manager, subject matter expert and organizational change agent with extensive experience in utilizing and implementing business systems and processes to drive results.
 He has a proven track record of success in the federal government and the intelligence community.
 Darryl also holds bachelor’s and master’s degrees in engineering.
 He is a member of Kappa Alpha Psi Fraternity, Inc.

-Fawn Coleman, Compliance
+Fawn Coleman, Governance & Scholarships

 Fawn Coleman is an incorporating director of The OPHELIA Foundation.
 Fawn served the Foundation as its first secretary.
-As a former president and 10-year member of a 501(c)(3) nonprofit organization’s board of directors, Fawn is responsible for providing compliance and regulatory expertise to the OPHELIA Board.
+As a former president and 10-year member of a 501(c)(3) nonprofit organization’s board of directors, Fawn is responsible for providing governance expertise to the OPHELIA Board.
 She has spent most of her professional career in a senior management capacity, where she has used her advanced organizational development skills to help entities achieve organizational effectiveness.